Kim Kardashian Shows Off Insane Curves In Skintight Dress On Instagram

 Kim Kardashian is loving herself some Thierry Mugler.
 The 38-year-old fashionista has been seen donning many of the French designer’s creations over the past month, flaunting her famous curves in some truly jaw-dropping Mugler gowns.

-On Monday, the Keeping Up With the Kardashians star modeled not one, but two different vintage Mugler dresses at a fashion event in Canada.
+On Monday, the Keeping Up With the Kardashians star modeled not one but two different vintage Mugler dresses at a fashion event in Canada.
 As reported by The Inquisitr at the time, the sometimes-model and socialite attended a private viewing of a Mugler exhibition in Montreal, where she turned heads in a spectacular toga-like sheer pink dress complete with a fabulous golden corset.
 Later that night, Kim slipped into a second Mugler design, nearly spilling out of a strapless white minidress with an intricate shell-like top.

 Last week, the gorgeous TV personality made headlines after parading an outrageously risqué Mugler gown at the 5th Annual Hollywood Beauty Awards.
 As previously reported by The Inquisitr, the KUWTK star rocked the red carpet in a cut-out black gown that barely censored her buxom curves.